 Maria Makar joined Loevy & Loevy in 2022.
-She is an attorney with the firm’s Prisoners’ Rights Project, which focuses on protecting the rights of individuals in jails, prisons, and other detention facilities throughout the country.
+She is an attorney with the firm’s Prisoners’ Rights Project, which focuses on protecting the rights of incarcerated individuals nationwide.

-Before joining Loevy & Loevy, Maria worked on prisoners’ rights and commercial litigation at another firm.
-She also served as a law clerk for the Honorable Jill A. Otake of the District of Hawaii and the Honorable Kenneth K. Lee of the Ninth Circuit Court of Appeals.
+Maria began her legal career at Weil, Gotshal & Manges in New York, New York.
+She clerked for the Honorable Jill A. Otake of the District of Hawaii and then for the Honorable Kenneth K. Lee of the Ninth Circuit Court of Appeals.

-Maria received a J.D. from Harvard Law School and a B.S. from University of Iowa.
+Maria received a J.D. from Harvard Law School.
 While in law school, Maria volunteered for the Prison Legal Assistance Project and the South African Human Rights Commission and was Co-Chair of the Mississippi Delta Project and the Harvard Journal on Legislation.

-Prior to law school, Maria volunteered as a crisis interventionist and suicide first-aid respondent.
+Maria also speaks Arabic and is a certified crisis interventionist and suicide first-aid respondent.

 Harvard Law School, 2017

 - B.S. with honors